 Pro tip: Create a designated box to keep all screws, pulls, knobs, and hinges in one area.
 Use clear tape to secure screws to the individual pulls or hinges.

-Step 8: Degrease Kitchen Cabinets with Windex
+8. Degrease Kitchen Cabinets with Windex

-As part of the prep work for kitchen cabinet painting, make sure to properly degrease the cabinets.
+As part of the prep work for kitchen cabinet painting, make sure to properly degrease the cabinets

 Degreasing the cabinets is an imperative step.